SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/branch-pr-analysis-overview.md

 For GitLab CI/CD configuration, see the [GitLab ALM integration](/analysis/gitlab-integration/) page.

 ## Azure Pipelines
-For Azure Pipelines configuration, see the [Azure DevOps Server integration](/analysis/azuredevops-integration/) page.
+For Azure Pipelines configuration, see the [Azure DevOps integration](/analysis/azuredevops-integration/) page.

 ## Bitbucket Pipelines
 For Bitbucket Pipelines configuration, see the [Bitbucket Cloud integration](/analysis/bitbucket-cloud-integration/) page.